Although we are in network with most insurance carriers we are unable to accept Tenncare

 April 1, 2026

-Tooth Extractions in Murfreesboro, TN, are sometimes recommended when an infected tooth cannot be saved with conservative treatment.
+Tooth Extractions are sometimes recommended when an infected tooth cannot be saved with conservative treatment.
 Many patients believe that removing the tooth automatically eliminates the infection.

 What Actually Happens During a Tooth Infection